pandamaroder/ContactRegistry/README.md

-## Core Java JVM Cookbooks and Examples
+## Core Java JVM and Spring Cookbooks and Examples

 Demo console app for Contacts saving (Spring)